jenca-adam/awiki/pages/AZ_qht/page.md

 ### Papers to study

+1. **Rényi relative entropies in infinite dimensions**

     * [mosonyi2023thestrong](mosonyi2023thestrong) Milan's paper on the strong converse exponent in infinite dimensions, etc.
     * [hayashi2016correlation](hayashi2016correlation) operational interpretation of conditional Rényi entropy

+1. **Additivity of maximal Rényi divergence**

+    * [matsumoto2015anew](matsumoto2015anew) the max version is known to be additive for $\alpha\le 2$, but what can be obtained for larger $\alpha$?

+1. **Multivariate Rényi relative entropies, statistical isomorphisms and sufficiency**

+    * [mosonyi2022geometric](mosonyi2022geometric) some definitions of multivariate Renyi divergences, by variational formulas.